TurnerSoftware/CacheTower/README.md

 Which combination of cache layers you use to build your cache stack is up to you and what is best for your application.

+> ℹ **Don't need a multi-layer cache right now?**<br>
+> Multi-layer caching is only one part of Cache Tower.
+> If you only need one layer of caching, you can still leverage the different types of caches available and take advantage of background refreshing.
+> If later on you need to add more layers, you only need to change the configuration of your cache stack!

 ## The Cache Layers of Cache Tower

 Cache Tower has a number of officially supported cache layers that you can use.